 In collaboration with LEO, we are developing VBY-891 as an oral treatment for moderate-to- severe psoriasis.
 We believe VBY-891 will be an attractive therapeutic option for patients suffering from psoriasis with a convenient, oral dosage form and fewer side effects than current therapies.

-We have completed a Phase 1 clinical trial with VBY-891 in 89 healthy volunteers, and we plan to advance VBY-891 into a Phase 2 clinical trial in approximately 64 subjects with moderate-to-severe plaque psoriasis in the first half of 2015 and expect to receive results in the first half of 2016.
+We have completed a Phase 1 clinical trial with VBY-891 in 89 healthy volunteers, and we plan to advance VBY-891 into a Phase 2 clinical trial in approximately 64 subjects with moderate-to-severe plaque psoriasis in the second half of 2015 and expect to receive results in the first half of 2016.
 Moderate-to-severe psoriasis affects approximately 1.4 million adults in the United States.
 In 2013, moderate-to-severe psoriasis therapies generated sales of more than $3.6 billion in the United States.